sherinfarhana/moodle-local_lessonexport/README.md

 Once the plugin is installed, you can visit a lesson, then click on the new 'Export as epub' or 'Export as PDF' links that appear in the activity administration block (with javascript enabled, similar links are inserted on the top-right corner of the page).

+You may also add page-breaks in the content by giving any element (in HTML) the 'pagebreak' class.
+This will remove the element from the content that is used as a break so be careful here.
+Regular expressions are used to find the pagebreak elements and as such, it's more preferable to place these on self-closing tags.
+If not used on self-closing tags, such as `<br class="pagebreak" />`, then be careful not to place content inside of those elements as the trailing close tag will not be matched.

 When editing footer content in the Lesson Export settings, there are several shortcodes you may use to add useful information to the document.